-Option 1: You can add tests and assignments from other educational apps right inside Google Classroom, like for example, an BookWidgets test that gets automatically graded.
+Option 1: You can add tests and assignments from other educational apps right inside Google Classroom, like for example, a BookWidgets assignment that gets automatically graded.

 Option 2: Here’s what you can do inside Google Classroom itself: Add a question.
 Then choose between an open answer or a multiple choice question.
 Not that impressive, I know.
 It’s best to choose the first option if you want to make your digital classroom more interactive.

 a discussion forum: You can make announcements, and students can really comment on them, but it’s not a great fit for discussions.
 Check out Padlet if you’re looking for a simple yet effective, free classroom tool that empowers discussions (and other cool things).

 Setting up Google Classroom in 3 simple steps